UVM Police Services

 - The willful or malicious destruction, damage, defacing, or other injury to real or personal property without the consent of the owner or the person having custody or control of it.

-*All crime definitions have been adopted from the Federal Bureau of Investigation’s Uniform Crime Reporting Handbook (UCR) and, for sex offenses, the National Incident-Based Reporting System (NIBRS) Edition of the UCR.
+* All crime definitions have been adopted from the Federal Bureau of Investigation’s Uniform Crime Reporting Handbook (UCR), the National Incident-Based Reporting System (NIBRS) Edition of the UCR for sex offenses, and the Violence Against Women Reauthorization Act (VAWA) of 2013 for domestic (including dating) violence and stalking, respectively.